Money Savings Challenges for the New Year

 Do you make a weekly trip to the grocery store (or a weekly grocery delivery order)?
 The Pantry Challenge will put those shopping trips on hold until you’ve used up all the food that’s currently taking up space in your pantry, freezer, and refrigerator.

-The Random 52-Week Challenge comes to you once again courtesy of The Land of Milk and Money.
-Instead of giving you a specific goal to save each week, this challenge gives you 52 amounts to choose from.
-Each week, you select an amount ($1-$52) to put into your savings account.
-Fill in the circle of the option you select.
+Instead of giving you a specific amount of money to save each week, this challenge gives you 52 amounts to choose from.
+Each week, you select a different amount between $1-$52 to put into your savings account.

-Once again, as long as you follow through this challenge will help you save $1,378 over the next 12 months.
+Once again, as long as you stick with this challenge, you can save $1,378 over the next 12 months.

 Can’t choose where to start?
-Here’s the good news: there’s no bad choice.
+Here’s the good news: there’s no bad option.